ikirja/easy-marketplace-reviews/README.md

 Application is using environment variables.
 You have to define:

-- NODE_ENV (development or production)
+- NODE_ENV (development or production).
-- PORT (on which the server will run locally), default: 3000
+- PORT (on which the server will run locally), default: 3000.
-- DB (mongodb URI to connect to, example: mongodb://127.0.0.1:27017/name-of-database), default: mongodb://localhost:27017/easy-marketplace-reviews
+- DB (mongodb URI to connect to, example: mongodb://127.0.0.1:27017/name-of-database), default: mongodb://localhost:27017/easy-marketplace-reviews.
-- API_KEY (to access application's REST API)
+- API_KEY (to access application's REST API).
-- WB_TOKEN (token from your WB Account with access to feedbacks API)
+- WB_TOKEN (token from your WB Account with access to feedbacks API).
-- WB_FEEDBACKS_URL (url to WB REST API feedbacks endpoint), default: https://feedbacks-api.wildberries.ru/api/v1/feedbacks
+- WB_FEEDBACKS_URL (url to WB REST API feedbacks endpoint), default: https://feedbacks-api.wildberries.ru/api/v1/feedbacks.
-- CRON_WB_FEEDBACKS (cron time string for wb feedbacks update schedule), default: "*/1 * * * *" (runs every minute)
+- CRON_TIME_WB_FEEDBACKS (cron time string for wb feedbacks update schedule), default: "*/1 * * * *" (runs every minute).

 You can define all needed variables in .env file in root folder of this application.